DateJuly 11, 2013

 CategoryBusiness, Business Excellence, Culture, Employee Relations, Employees, Leadership, Renaissance Executive Forums

 These words can send even the most experienced CEO into a panic and often catches you totally unprepared.
-If this were to happened today, what would you do:
+If this were to happen today, what would you do:

 - Be happy they are finally going somewhere else?